 Immediately below, you will find a list of the teaching staff for the degree, who together comprise the Modern South Asian Studies Teaching Committee.
 They are responsible for delivering the Core Course (see p.
-23 and ANNEX G for more information), the 'Core Language' teaching for 'language track' students (see pages 24-27) the Option papers (see pp. 27-45) and are available for the supervision of theses.
+20 and ANNEX G for more information), the Option papers (see pp. 21-40), and are available for the supervision of theses.